 - A. All paint products shall have drying characteristics in accordance with the drying time performance requirements of Type I of Federal Standard TT-P-1952D. - B. Pavement marking materials shall meet Federal, State and Local environmental standards. - C. Acceptable pavement marking paints: - 1.
 Concrete Surfaces: - a.
 Sherwin Williams Pro-Park Waterborne Traffic Marking Paint B97 Series. - b.
 Provide Aggregate for slip resistance at crosswalk markings. - 2.
 Traffic Membrane Surfaces: - a.
 Urethane Paint Sherwin Williams Corothane I HS, B65 Series. - 3.
 Single Paint for both Concrete and Traffic Membrane Surfaces: - a.
-Urethane Paint Sherwin Williams Corothane I HS, B65 Series. - 4.
-Asphalt Surfaces: - a.
-Sherwin Williams Hotline Waterborne Traffic Paint or approved equal.
-The contractor shall establish compatibility of traffic paint with sealcoating products proposed and submit evidence to Engineer for review and approval. - D. Water-borne paint may be used for special color pavement markings (blue) meet requirements of Federal Specification TT-P-1952D.
-Special color marking materials shall be compatible with the white and yellow pavement markings where they are layered. - E. Paint shall be manufactured and formulated from first grade raw materials and shall be free from defects or imperfections that might adversely affect product serviceability. - F. Paints shall comply with the National Organic Compound Emission Standards for Architectural Coatings, Environmental Protection Agency, 40 CFR Part 59 (1998.) - G. The product shall not contain mercury, lead, hexavalent chromium, or halogenated solvents.
+Urethane Paint Sherwin Williams Corothane I HS, B65 Series. - D. Water-borne paint may be used for special color pavement markings (blue) meet requirements of Federal Specification TT-P-1952D.
+Special color marking materials shall be compatible with the white and yellow pavement markings where they are layered. - E. Paint shall be manufactured and formulated from first grade raw materials and shall be free from defects or imperfections that might adversely affect product serviceability. - F. Paints shall comply with the National Organic Compound Emission Standards for Architectural Coatings, Environmental Protection Agency, 40 CFR Part 59 (1998.) - G. The product shall not contain mercury, lead, hexavalent chromium, or halogenated solvents. - H. Color of paint, unless noted otherwise on Contract Drawings, shall be white and daylight directional reflectance (without glass beads) shall not be less than 84% (relative to magnesium oxide) when tested in accordance with Federal Test Method Standard 141, Method 6121. - I. Paint color for blue accessible parking space pavement markings, if shown on Contract Drawings, shall match federal color chip No. 35180.
+Color shall have daylight directional reflectance (without glass beads) of not less than 52% (relative to magnesium oxide) when tested in accordance with Federal Test Method Standard 141, Method 6121.

-- H. Color of paint, unless noted otherwise on Contract Drawings, shall be white and daylight directional reflectance (without glass beads) shall not be less than 84% (relative to magnesium oxide) when tested in accordance with Federal Test Method Standard 141, Method 6121. - I. Paint color for blue accessible parking space pavement markings, if shown on Contract Drawings, shall match federal color chip No. 35180.
-Color shall have daylight directional reflectance (without glass beads) of not less than 52% (relative to magnesium oxide) when tested in accordance with Federal Test Method Standard 141, Method 6121. - J. Pavement marking materials shall have a static coefficient of friction equal to 0.8 for markings on accessible ramps, curbs and curb ramps and a static coefficient of friction equal to 0.6 for all other markings.
+- J. Pavement marking materials shall have a static coefficient of friction equal to 0.8 for markings on accessible ramps, curbs and curb ramps and a static coefficient of friction equal to 0.6 for all other markings.
 Silica sand and/or glass beads may be used to achieve the required coefficient of friction, in accordance with manufacturer's recommendations. - K. International Symbol of Accessibility proportions shall be as shown in ANSI A117.1-1992 and Americans with Disabilities Act (ADA) Accessibility Guidelines 1991.